Hekski/u06-Recipe-app-backend/README.md

 # U06 Recipe App - Backend

 School Assignment @ Chas Academy, spring 2022.
 This is the back end part of it.
-The assignment was to create a rudamentary recipe app that fetches recipes from an external API and that is also connected to a Laravel backend API that stores recipes in user lists on a database.
+The assignment was to create a rudamentary recipe app that fetches recipes from an external API and that is also connected to a Laravel backend API that stores and updates recipes in user lists on a database.

 Project needs refinements:
   - Code clean up